alainmucyo/accounting-service/README.md

 ## Licence

-This software is published by `FDI Engineering Team` under the [MIT licence](http://opensource.org/licenses/MIT).
+This software is published under the [MIT licence](http://opensource.org/licenses/MIT).